MARGARET BIEN - OWNER AND ORGANIZER

 My passion for organizing started very early.
 I grew up in a big family of six, so mess and chaos was a daily hassle.
 Somehow I found a nitch for organizing things around the home.
 I did not like that I could not find anything of mine, or when I was asked where something was, I did not know.
 That is when I started to imagine a system in each area of the home.
 Let's Unclutter The Little Things!
 Hmm.. let's put this here, and this there, and so on.

 As an adult, I love working on a cluttered space and making it shine again.
 The best part is when I am done, and my clients cannot believe what just happened.
 Their expressions on their face say it all.
 Smiles!
 Smiles!
 I am passionate about making others calm and happy to live in their clutter-free spaces.

 Bien Organized is not a simple task.
 This is where I come to the rescue.
 As a professional organizer, I will use a simple yet effective systematic approach to creating a comfortable and tidy space.
 These systems will help you and your family be more productive and restore a feeling of control.
 That is the philosophy!
 So results are simple; help gain more free time, enabling better functioning of the space and enhancing lifestyle.
 I will listen carefully, provide honest evaluations, and design organizing solutions.
 Each organizing project and solution are about your unique needs.

-When I am not busy organizing homes to their glamour, I like to spend time with my family, my puppy Cookie, checking out my favorite stores like Society6, Target, or CB2, and enjoying a hot cup of hazelnut coffee.
+When I am not busy organizing homes to their glamour, I like to spend time with my family, my puppy Cookie, checking out my favorite stores like Society6, Target, World Market, or The Container Store, and enjoying a hot cup of hazelnut coffee.
 Few of the things that warm my heart besides organizing.